-One of the first things people think of when summer comes to mind is fun with water, whether it is at a river, a lake, or a beach.
-It’s not easy, however, to fully enjoy those activities within a city or an urban area.
-This article will introduce Korea’s top water parks designed to let you get your fill of water fun without having to leave town, including other options great for overnight trips.
+One of the first things people think of when summer comes to mind is fun in the water, whether it is at a river, lake, or the beach.
+It’s not easy, however, to fully enjoy those activities within an urban area.
+This article will introduce Korea’s top water parks designed to let you get your fill of water fun within the city, as well as a few other options great for overnight trips.

 Caribbean Bay, a water park located just outside of Seoul in the city of Yongin, holds the titles of both the first and the largest water park in the country.
 Caribbean Bay can accommodate up to 20,000 people, and has five themed zones that include indoor pools, outdoor pools, spas, water rides, water slides, and many other amusement facilities.